dataobservatory-eu/music/content/post/2023-12-19_enterprising_musicians/index.md

 No, the module was introduced first in the academic year that started this year [*i.e., in 2023*], in October.
 With these green glasses on, the students are preparing their projects now with their coaches.
 They are not necessarily green-aimed projects, but whatever projects they are planning, they apply these guidelines in the planning phase.
 They will start implementing projects using the guidelines in January 2024.
 So I can tell you more about the experience next May.

+<td style="text-align: center;">{{< figure src="img/blogposts_2023/Esther_Vinuela_ACE.jpg" caption="Presenting the Green ME project at the 50th Annual Congress of the AEC - European Association of Conservatoires in the Koninklijk Conservatorium - Royal Conservatoire in The Hague." numbered="false" >}}</td>

 **Do you have an incubator for entrepreneurial musicians?**

 We are in the process of launching an incubator.
 We do not have it yet; it will be launched in January 2024.